Direct Line magazine

 1. If you know it’s going to be an icy morning, put a windscreen cover over your car the evening before to reduce problems.

-2. Get up ten minutes earlier so you have more time to de-ice your car.
+2. Get up 10 minutes earlier so you have more time to de-ice your car.

-3. Never pour boiling water onto your windscreen as it could crack.
+3. Never pour boiling water onto your windscreen as the grass could crack.

-6. If your car starts to skid, don’t panic and hit the brakes.
+6. If your car starts to skid, don’t panic and don’t slam on the brakes.
 Calmly take your foot off the accelerator and turn your car into the direction of the skid.
 Once the car straightens, steer along the road.

 Fog